 Pine Gulch Fire was started by lightning on July 31, 2020, on public lands managed by the BLM Grand Junction Field Office in western Colorado.
-Due to rugged terrain, limited access, and hot and windy conditions, the fire was managed under a full suppression strategy.
-Direct and indirect tactics minimized risk to firefighters and protected values at risk including private structures, oil and gas infrastructure, sage-grouse habitat and pre-historic and historic sites.
-Six structures were reported lost and 4 injuries were reported.
+Due to rugged terrain, limited access, and hot and windy conditions the fire was managed under a full suppression strategy.
+Direct and indirect tactics minimized risk to firefighters and protected values-at-risk including private structures, oil and gas infrastructure, sage-grouse habitat, and pre-historic and historic sites.
+Six structures were reported lost and 4 injuries reported.
 The fire was contained on September 22, 2020, at 139,007 acres at an estimated cost of \$13.7 million.
 The fire grew to 250 acres within three hours of detection and on its highest spread day grew 37,000 acres overnight.
-Low fuel moistures and fire indices above the 97th percentile resulted in undesirable fire effects on the landscape, prompting quick action to seed approximately 22,000 acres for ecosystem restoration.
-There were 247 acres of the wildfire footprint that received ecosystem benefits from the fire.
+High fuel loadings, low fuel moisture, steep slopes, and fire indices above the 97th percentile5 aligned to create undesirable fire effects on the landscape, prompting quick action to seed ~22,000 acres for ecosystem restoration6.
+There were 247 acres of the wildfire footprint that had ecosystem benefits from the fire.